 - Cleaning out an attic.

 - Removing junk from a one car garage.

-Whether you’re dealing with yard waste or removing concrete, a 10 yard container can handle these outdoor projects:
+From general yard waste or removing a concrete walkway, a 10 yard container can handle these outdoor projects:

 - Removing a brick patio.